 If you look at all the ingredients in the whole dish, everything is lean meat, vegetables, a little olive oil and herbs and seasonings.
 It did take a bit of trial and error to get lean meat (I used a 99% lean ground turkey) to make tender meatballs, but as soon as a switched to using my “cauliflower breadcrumbs” (a little trick I’ve been using in recipes for a few years now), the texture issues dissolved away.
-By using Mezzettta Napa Valley Homemade Marinara, I was able to keep my ingredients list all natural and keep carbs down as well.
+I was able to keep carbs down by selecting a lower carb sauce without added sugars.
 This Marinara only has 5 grams of carbohydrate.
 Delicious sauce does not need added sweeteners.

-Here is a quick visual walk-through of the process of making my Healthy Spaghetti and Meatballs (full recipe below).
+Here is a quick visual walk-through of the process of making my low carb Spaghetti and Meatballs (full recipe below).

 My secret to keeping a lean meatball tender is a bit of extra sauteed sweet onion and the use of cauliflower breadcrumbs.
 While the crumbs are very easy to make.
 Just pulse florets in food processor, then bake on low temperature, to dry them out and bring out their best flavor.

 (A dehydrator could have made this step a bit easier.)

 After the crumbs are ready, mix together the healthy meatball ingredients and form golf ball sizes meatballs.
 Pan fry.

 Pour in a jar of no sugar added marinara and a little water.
 Simmer.